shimspedy/sengov/content/candidates/laura-kelly-for-gov.md

 date: 2022-08-14T13:02:41-04:00
 title: " Laura Kelly for governor 2022"
 seo_title: "Kansas Governor Laura Kelly"
-description: Governor Laura Kelly is a wife, a mother, and a lifelong rancher, farmer and small business owner.
+description: Governor Laura Kelly has brought Democrats and Republicans together to balance the budget, fully fund our schools, and fight for a tax cut for all Kansans.
+Laura will always put what’s best for Kansas ahead of party politics.
 author: Csen
 image: laura-kelly.jpeg
 video: